matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 ### Options

-[Options](/api-reference/Piwik/Option) are key-value pairs where the key is a string and the value is a another string (possibly bigger and possibly binary).
+[Options](/api-reference/Piwik/Option) are key-value pairs where the key is a string and the value is another string (possibly bigger and possibly binary).
 They are queried on every UI and [Reporting API](/guides/piwiks-reporting-api) request.
 The tracker will cache relevant option values and so will only query options when the cache needs updating.

 Some options should be loaded on every non-tracking request.
 These options have a special **autoload** property set to `1`.